santiag0m/IBIO4680/03-Python/README.md

 ![bsds](imgs/bsds.png)

+Where the first row are the original images, second and third row are the boundaries and segmentation grountruth labels respectively.

 ---

 Your script **must** be ONE SINGLE excecutable script that does all the aforementioned items just by typing: `./run.py`

 Notes:
 - Once the dataset has been downloaded, the script must skip step 1.
-- If you make use of a module that is rather uncommon (I do not know, nobody knows, internet is weird), just make sure that your script internally install it .
+- If you make use of a module that is rather uncommon (I do not know, nobody knows, internet is weird), just make sure that your script internally install it.